xelerance/Openswan/docs/UNITTESTING.md

 Each directory compiles a program against libraries and pluto object files, producing a executable.
-It is often the case that a configuration file must be loaded to make this work, and the program _readwriteconf_ is used in the mode where it writes the "whack" data to disk for loading my the program.
+It is often the case that a configuration file must be loaded to make this work, and the program _readwriteconf_ is used in the mode where it writes the "whack" data to disk for loading by the program.
 This simulates the process of running pluto, then running "whack" or "addconn" to load the configuration.